Don't know where to start? Watch our free starter videos and save lots of time and consultant fees

 CHM-SOP: Change Management

-1. No nonconformities due to incomplete change documentation or wrong change evaluation
+• No nonconformities due to incomplete change documentation or contested change evaluation

 CSV-SOP: Computerized System Validation

-3. Validation Schedule Adherence: CSV activities are completed within the planned schedule. (goal: yes)
+• Validation schedule adherence: all (re-)validation activities are completed within the planned schedule (goal: yes)

 DPL-SOP: Deployment